Harshinde2905/Machine_Learning/README.md

 # Machine_Learning
-Machine Learning Models, practical implementations and much more.
+Machine Learning model, practical implementations and much more.